balt-dev/r6502/README.md

 The API of this crate shies away from implementing interrupt handling,
 instead having you step the emulator one opcode at a time and handle them yourself.

+Note that this does not emulate cycle-by-cycle, and as such may not be 100% accurate.

 ## Feature Flags
 The following feature flags exist: